-The water, which fell drop by drop from the stalactites that was collected in large jars put for the purpose, were used for the cult of virgin water, called “Zuhuy ha”, indispensable for the very pronounced purification rites in the Mayan religion.
+The water, which fell drop by drop from the stalactites that was collected in large jugs placed for the purpose, were used for the cult of virgin water, called “Zuhuy ha”, indispensable for the purification rites very pronounced in the Mayan religion.

-Spearheads or obsidian blades, which we still find in the caves, could be used at the time of the rituals accompanying this “Zuhuy ha” cult.
+Spear points or obsidian blades, which we still find in the caves, could be used at the time of the rituals accompanying this cult of “Zuhuy ha”.

-Large amounts of tenacity and the rare whole glasses tend to prove that the practice of ritually breaking the ceramics at the time of their ceremonies, is related mainly to the agricultural cycle, to ask for abundant crops.
+Large quantities of tenants and the rare whole vases tend to prove that the practice of ritually breaking ceramics at the time of their ceremonies is mainly related to the agricultural cycle, to request abundant harvests.

-For the Maya, the caves are both a symbol of life and a symbol of death.
+For the Mayans, the caves are both a symbol of life and a symbol of death.

 because it is from inside the earth that the first men are born.
 The divinities of rain and water, linked to the renewal and the jungle, live in the caves.